PantelisAndrianakis/Breezy/documentation/language/allman-braces.md

 ## Comments

 - Use `//` for a single-line comment and `/* ... */` for a block comment.
+- Block comments **nest**, so you can comment out a region that already contains a block comment without it closing early.
 - Write comments as **proper sentences**: start with a capital letter and end with a period.

 ```breezy